 - Acquisition, development, and construction (AD&C) loans are critical to economic growth.
 ICBA appreciates recent attempts by prudential bank regulators to ease the punitive Basel III capital requirements for high volatility commercial real estate (HVCRE) loans, though their proposal raises new concerns for community banks.

 - Capital standards should not disadvantage community banks relative to credit unions.

 - Banking regulators should not impose liquidity coverage ratio restrictions on high-quality investment securities that would impact the liquidity of those securities for community banks.

 ICBA supports strong minimum capital levels for all banks, including community banks.
-However, the original proposed Basel III capital rules for all financial institutions failed to recognize that community banks were not the cause of the recent financial crisis of 2008-09.
-Their simplified balance sheets, conservative lending practices, and common sense underwriting shielded their regulatory capital balances from the losses that heavily impacted the large, complex, internationally-active and interconnected financial institutions.
-ICBA achieved some major milestone victories in the Basel III final rule including the exclusion of AOCI with its capital volatility from common equity tier 1 capital, allowing community banks to continue using the Basel I risk weights rather than a punitive risk weight scheme for their mortgage exposures, and grandfathering the inclusion of TruPS as tier 1 capital for certain community bank financial institutions and TruPS issuances, consistent with Congressional intent.
-The Basel III final rule is not perfect and continues to punish community banks at a time when they need major regulatory relief from burdensome capital rules.
+However, the originally proposed Basel III capital rules failed to recognize that community banks were not the cause of the financial crisis of 2008-09.
+Their simplified balance sheets, conservative lending, and common-sense underwriting shielded their regulatory capital from the losses incurred by large, complex, internationally-active and interconnected financial institutions.
+ICBA achieved major victories in the final Basel III rule including the exclusion of AOCI with its capital volatility from common equity tier 1 capital, allowing community banks to continue using the Basel I risk weights for their mortgage exposures, and grandfathering the inclusion of TruPS in tier 1 capital for certain community banks and TruPS issuances, consistent with Congressional intent.
+However, as described below, the Basel III final rule continues to burden community banks and must be further amended.

 Staff Contact: James Kendrick